 Over the EP’s six self-produced tracks, YSSY packs a skillfully-crafted synthpop punch of smooth production and nostalgic narratives told through Caroll’s crisp, candid voice.
 With an infectious beat and bouncy 80s bassline, “At Least We Know” is a tongue-in-cheek disco pop anthem about allowing yourself to start something new, even when you think you know how it’s going to turn out.
 The Scandipop-inspired “Sooner” is an “almost-love song” immortalizing the electric moment of realizing of how you feel about someone.
 “Burn My House Down” paints a vibrant portrait of depression and self-improvement, with bombastic drums (c/o Rich Knox of Danko Jones) and buoyant piano riffs.
 “90s Crush” is a lush, electronic slow burn that longs for a missed connection in the era of Blockbuster and AOL dial-up.
 Explosive and heartwrenching, “How to Fall Out of Love” captures a relationship at a crossroads, showcasing intimate vocals and piano breakdowns that are distinctly YSSY.
 “You Stay I Stay” tells an atmospheric story about meeting one’s match, featuring glitchy textures, dreamy keys, and a soaring singalong chorus that will echo after the album is over.

 At once polished and genuine, The Way It Was is an introduction to a band that’s rapidly making their mark, with national airplay on CBC Radio and Radio One.
-YSSY’s 80s synthwave rendition of the “The Mandalorian” theme has racked up over 2.5 million views on YouTube, garnering buzz and new listeners across the globe.
-True to their tradition of wasting no time, YSSY is back in the studio with their full-length album due out next year.
+YSSY’s 80s synthwave rendition of the “The Mandalorian” theme has racked up over 3 million views on YouTube, garnering buzz and new listeners across the globe.
+True to their tradition of wasting no time, YSSY is back in the studio with their full-length album due out in 2021.

 Booking + press: